ElvenTools/elven-tools-website/src/docs/landing-page.md

 ### Why not the dapp-core library?

-1. To complicated for this purpose.
+1. It is too complicated for this purpose.
 2. The Dapp should also be helpful as a boilerplate for other projects, so it needs to be simple.
-3. More control over it.
-And it would be the core of the dapp, so it is critical.
+3. With custom approach there is more control over auth flows.
+And this is the core of the dapp, so it is critical.
 4. It has too many utilities that, for this case, won't be used.

 ### Why the API endpoint is proxied?